-Supply Chain Management Education at CWU College of Business
+Supply Chain Management Degree and Certification Programs at CWU College of Business, Ellensburg, WA

 CWU's College of Business faculty and staff create value and opportunity for the students by focusing on quality in undergraduate education at the Ellensburg campus and university centers in the Puget Sound and central regions of Washington state.
 CWU accomplishes this through emphasis on excellence in teaching, which is strengthened by faculty research and supported by professional service.

 Central Washington University is one of a few institutions in the Seattle region with a curriculum and faculty focused on supply chain related courses.
 Students attending CWU-Ellensburg have the option of either a specialized business major or a certificate in Supply Chain Management.

 Those attending CWU-Lynnwood or CWU-Des Moines may pursue a certificate as part of their undergraduate program or as a post-baccalaureate option.
 Supply chain programs at CWU are also supported by the Supply Chain Management Institute, which focuses exclusively on curriculum development, research and industry outreach.

 - BS in Business Administration with Supply Chain Management Specialization: Supply chain management (SCM) builds on the business core and prepares students for careers as analysts, decision makers and managers in any and all segments of the organization’s supply, production and distribution chain.
 Students who complete this program will have a fundamental understanding of the systematic, integrated nature of the creation and delivery of goods and services, and the manner in which the supply, production and distribution chain includes or involves other internal and external entities.
 Students will be able to solve problems and make decisions in this environment by using concepts from accounting, economics and other business administration areas, computing and analytical skills, and appropriate quantitative and qualitative models.